sjanagam-axway/axway-open-docs/content/en/docs/central/env_gw_mgmt/publish_endpoint_to_catalog.md

 linkTitle: Publish an endpoint to Unified Catalog
 weight: 40
 date: 2021-02-11
-description: Learn how to publish and endpoint to Unified Catalog.
+description: Learn how to publish an endpoint to Unified Catalog.
 ---

 ## Publish an endpoint to Unified Catalog